peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 - `routes/authors.js`
 - `routes/books.js`

-**TIP:** The middleware for the following HTTP requests must send their response data ordered by their resource's `id` column.
+**TIP:** The middleware for the following HTTP requests must respond with an array of entities ordered by their `id` attribute.

 - `GET /books`
 - `GET /authors`